adayNU/cockroach-encoding/README.md

-This is an extraction of the cockroach/util/duration and /encoding directories and LICENSE, pinned at upstream commit:
+This is an extraction of github.com/cockroach/cockroach-db/pkg/util/encoding, supporting util/ packages and LICENSE, pinned at upstream version tag v2.1.7.

-  00f697c9bacc16549ffeaeebd321b02f9ee19406

 It was extracted to enable dependency pinning with a much smaller repo than the full https://github.com/cockroachdb/cockroach repo.